fstark/portal/docs/findings.md

 Cmd 'B':

-Reads hex number from keyboard, must be 0-3
-Followed by 4 hex digits which are ignored.
+Reads hex number from keyboard, must be 0-3 (drive #) Followed by 4 hex digits which are unclear.

 Cmd '*':